zhuzilin/pytorch-extension-gcc/README.md

 ['c10', 'torch', 'torch_cpu', 'torch_python']
 ```

-And combine them together, we have:
+And combine them together, we will have:

 ```makefile
 lltm_cpp.so : lltm.cpp